American Rescue Plan (HEERF III) reporting – student portion

-Student funding portion – HEERF III (American Rescue Plan - ARP) – August 2021 update
+Student funding portion – HEERF III (American Rescue Plan - ARP) – October 2021 update – Final report

 The total amount of funds that the institution will receive or has received from the Department pursuant to the institution’s student portion pursuant to Public Law 117-2, signed into law on March 11, 2021 – American Rescue Plan (ARP), Section 2003(a) (1).